python/cpython/Python/tier2_engine.md

 A superblock is a representation of the code we want to execute, but it is not in executable form.
-The executable form is know as an executor.
+The executable form is known as an executor.

 Executors are semantically equivalent to the superblock they are created from, but are in a form that can be efficiently executable.